-According to a 2010 study from the Institute for Justice, Rhode Island is one of only 10 states where probable cause is all that is necessary for assets to be confiscated.
-A 2014 WPRI found that over \$1.2 million in assets were seized in 306 cases in 2013, but fewer than half of those cases resulted in convictions, and in more than a few dozen cases the charges were dismissed or dropped.
+According to a study from the Institute for Justice, Rhode Island is one of only 10 states where probable cause is all that is necessary for assets to be confiscated.
+A 2014 WPRI report found that over \$1.2 million in assets were seized in 306 cases in 2013, but fewer than half of those cases resulted in convictions, and in more than a few dozen cases the charges were dismissed or dropped.

 By focusing on criminal forfeiture, this legislation would ensure that there is judicial oversight and that law enforcement agencies cannot confiscate a person's belongings even when they know they cannot make a criminal case against them.
+The bills would thus help curtail what has become known as "policing for profit," a concept that has no place in the exercise of law enforcement powers.

-We recognize the bill may need some additional work to ensure it accomplishes its goal.
-But as this legislation restores due process and allows innocent Rhode Islanders to retain their belongings without the unfair burdens that a civil forfeiture process imposes on them, the ACLU urges the committee to address this important issue.
+By restoring some semblance of due process and allowing innocent Rhode Islanders to retain their belongings without the unfair burdens that a civil forfeiture process imposes on them, legislation like this will go a long way in addressing this important issue